 A slip and fall case is not a trivial matter.
 People may suffer severe or even catastrophic injuries, especially children and the elderly.
 Even a mild incident requires medical care for the victim, resulting in expensive hospital bills.
 If this incident happens on someone’s property (individual or public authority) and they owed you a legal duty of care, then you have the right to file a personal injury claim to recover your damages.
-An experienced Boston slip and fall lawyer at Kelly & Associates can analyze your case carefully and give you reliable advice.
+An experienced Boston slip and fall lawyer at Michael Kelly can analyze your case carefully and give you reliable advice.

 In this article, we will discuss the main elements that must be met to be able to file an accident claim against a property owner after a slip and fall incident.
 We will explain the relevance of terms such as: duty of care, safe condition, and having the legal right to be present on the property.
 All these aspects are essential in determining whether there is sufficient evidence to file a claim with maximum chances of success.